- Community detention

 Community detention describes the process whereby the government houses asylum seekers within the community whilst their visa application is being processed.
 People are able to access some essential services such as food and medical supplies whilst in community detention.

-The authorities of the country to which refugees are travelling to seek asylum can stop or intercept them.
-This interception can take several forms, including:
+Interception involves the authorities of the country to which refugees are travelling to seek asylum stopping or intercepting them.
+Interception can take several forms, including:

 - disrupting (interdicting) their movement in territorial waters or on the high seas